Andriy Melnyk (officer): Death and legacy

 Melnyk died in Cologne, West Germany, on 1 November 1964 at the age of 73, and was buried at Bonnevoie cemetery, Luxembourg.
-Melnyk's aspiration of consolidating the diaspora was finally realised in 1967 with the founding of the World Congress of Free Ukrainians.
+Melnyk's aspiration of consolidating the diaspora was eventually realised in 1967 with the founding of the World Congress of Free Ukrainians.

 Commemoration

 In July 2006, a monument to Melnyk was unveiled in his native village of Volya Yakubov in Drohobych Raion.
-In late 2006, and as a result of a meeting between modern OUN-M (Note: Often referred to in the media without the disambiguation.) leader Mykola Plaviuk and administration officials, Lviv City Council announced plans to transfer the tombs of Andriy Melnyk, Yevhen Konovalets, Stepan Bandera and other key leaders of the OUN and UPA to a new area of Lychakiv Cemetery specifically dedicated to the Ukrainian national liberation struggle, though this was not implemented.
+In late 2006, and as a result of a meeting between modern OUN-M (Note: Having retained the name the 'Organisation of Ukrainian Nationalists'.) leader Mykola Plaviuk and administration officials, Lviv City Council announced plans to transfer the tombs of Melnyk, Konovalets, Bandera and other key leaders of the OUN and UPA to a new area of Lychakiv Cemetery specifically dedicated to the Ukrainian national liberation struggle, though this was not implemented.